 And we all know what comes next: returns!
 Did I miss the 30 day return window?
 Do I print out the label online or was it somewhere in the box I threw out?
 This vicious cycle of “browse, buy, return, repeat” had become a MAJOR time-suck for me, and quite frankly, I was tired of it.

 This was about 4 months ago.
-I had all but thrown in the towel on shopping when I received an email from Rent the Runway, asking me if I’d like to test their “Unlimited” service.
+I had all but thrown in the towel on shopping when I received an email from Rent the Runway, asking me if I’d like to test one of their memberships.
 Honestly, I wasn’t even sure that I was going to use it, but I agreed to it because they offered me a trial for free.
 Plus, I figured it would be worth testing even if I just borrowed a dress or two.